hey-brian/hey-brian.github.io/pages/notes.md

 feedformat: card
 title: Welcome to the Brian's DNotes
 ---

-I wrote all of notes and I should confess that those are not always valid and true.
-You cannot reproduce my notes or deliver them to other sites.
-I know you wouldn't.
-Just check my notes for fun and find more reliable contents outside.
+I should confess that all of these notes are not always accurate or true.
+You can just read my notes for fun, but be sure to find more reliable information elsewhere.
+You cannot reproduce my notes or share them on other sites.
+I know you wouldn't do that.